-In order to fulfill its commitment to accountability and best practice, the Assembly Commission appoints independent advisers.
-They are appointed for fixed terms following fair and open competition and only candidates with a breadth of expertise in the business, industry and other sectors are considered.
+In order to fulfil its commitment to accountability and best practice, the Assembly Commission appoints independent advisors.
+They are appointed for fixed terms following fair and open competition and candidates with a breadth of expertise in the business, industry and other sectors are considered.

 They are individuals with a wealth of boardroom, government and public sector experience, at the highest levels, to help the National Assembly meet its own high standards of good governance and efficient use of public money.

-The Independent Advisers help to ensure that Commissioners and the Assembly’s senior management team are supported and constructively challenged in their roles.
-They give input into a number of the activities and service areas of the Assembly and participate in the meetings of the Commission, bringing with them an external perspective and independence from our management structure.
+The Independent Advisors help to ensure that Commissioners and the Commission’s senior management team are supported and constructively challenged in their roles.
+They give input into a number of our activities and service areas, bringing with them an external perspective and independence from our management structure.

-We draw on the Advisers’ expertise in a range of ways, including considering our performance management and reporting arrangements and in maintaining a critical overview of the Commission’s financial controls and risk management procedures as members of the Commission’s Audit and Risk Assurance Committee.
+We draw on the Advisors’ expertise in a range of ways, including considering our performance management and reporting arrangements and in maintaining a critical overview of the Commission’s financial controls and risk management procedures as members of the Assembly Commission Audit and Risk Assurance Committee.